Quick & Easy Breakfast Casserole Quiche Recipe

 Room Temperature Eggs and Cream

-If you have time, let your eggs and cream come to room temperature before mixing the custard.
-Cold eggs and cold cream don’t blend as smoothly, and a cold custard poured into a warm crust can affect even cooking.
+Try to let your eggs and cream warm to room temperature before mixing the custard.
+This is because cold, eggs and cold cream don’t blend as smoothly.
+Plus, a cold custard in a warm crust can create uneven cooking.
+While it isn’t a dealbreaker if you have cold ingredients, it is helpful to know.

 Use a Pie Shield If the Crust Edges Start Getting Too Dark